-If you still have trouble finding a notary, you should contact your secretary of state.
-The secretary of state is the government agency that usually handles notary commissions.
+If you still need help finding a notary, contact your Secretary of State’s office.
+The Secretary of State is the government agency that usually handles notary commissions.
 They often provide a searchable database of registered notaries on their websites.
 Depending on the state’s website, you can generally search by location, commission number, or name.

 Sometimes you may find it challenging to get to a notary during their working hours.
-If this is the case, you may be able to find a notary who will come to you.
+If this is the case, you may find a notary who will come to you.

 If you find it inconvenient to visit a notary public, you could try to find a traveling notary.

-You can look at online advertisements to find a traveling notary or mobile notary.
-Websites like Craigslist and others can be helpful for this purpose.
-Even a simple notary search on the internet will probably yield results.
+You can look at online advertisements to find a traveling or mobile notary.
+Websites like Craigslist and others are helpful for this purpose.
+Even a simple notary search on the internet may yield results.
 Try typing “mobile notary” and your town name into your favorite search engine.
 You will likely find several results of notaries who will travel to your home or place of business.
 Most notaries charge a travel fee, but the convenience could make it worthwhile.

 Remote Online Notarization